huggingface/blog/evaluating-mmlu-leaderboard.md

 Since this improves performance, MMLU is typically evaluated in 5 shots (prepending 5 examples to each prompt) in all our evaluations: the original implementation, EleutherAI LM Harness and HELM.
 (Note: Across benchmarks, though the same 5 examples are used, their order of introduction to the model can vary, which is also a possible source of difference, that we will not investigate here.
 You also obviously have to pay attention to avoid leaking some answers in the few shot examples you use…)

-Let’s now turn to the HELM implementation.
+**HELM:** Let’s now turn to the [HELM implementation](https://github.com/stanford-crfm/helm/tree/cab5d89fadbff86190f29ddfa497301958eaf2ec).
 While the few-shot prompt is generally similar, the way the model is evaluated is quite different from the original implementation we’ve just seen: we use the next token output probabilities from the model to select a text generation and we compare it to the text of the expected answer as displayed here:

 ![helm-generation](./assets/evaluating-mmlu-leaderboard/llm-05.png)

-In this case, if our Zygote token was instead the highest probability one (as we’ve seen above), the model answer (“Zygote”) would be wrong and the model would not score any point for this question:
+In this case, if our "Zygote" token was instead the highest probability one (as we’ve seen above), the model answer ("Zygote") would be wrong and the model would not score any point for this question:

 ![helm-wrong-generation](./assets/evaluating-mmlu-leaderboard/llm-06.png)

-Now we finally turn to the - EleutherAI Harness implementation as of January 2023 (updated in June 2023) which was used to compute the first numbers for the leaderboard.
-As we will see, we’ve got here yet another way to compute a score for the model on the very same evaluation dataset.
+**Harness:** Now we finally turn to the - [EleutherAI Harness implementation as of January 2023](https://github.com/EleutherAI/lm-evaluation-harness/tree/e47e01beea79cfe87421e2dac49e64d499c240b4) which was used to compute the first numbers for the leaderboard.
+As we will see, we’ve got here yet another way to compute a score for the model on the very same evaluation dataset (note that this implementation has been recently updated - more in this at the end).

-In the case of the EleutherAI LM Harness, we are using the probabilities again but this time the probabilities of the full answer sequence, with the letter followed by the text of the answer, for instance “C. The second pharyngeal arch”.
+In this case, we are using the probabilities again but this time the probabilities of the full answer sequence, with the letter followed by the text of the answer, for instance “C. The second pharyngeal arch”.
 To compute the probability for a full answer we get the probability for each token (like we saw above) and gather them.
 For numerical stability we gather them by summing the logarithm of the probabilities and we can decide (or not) to compute a normalization in which we divide the sum by the number of tokens to avoid advantaging too much longer answers (more on this later).
 Here is how it looks like:

 ![harness-generations](./assets/evaluating-mmlu-leaderboard/llm-07.png)